Abhi-DevHub/PHISHSLEUTH-Detecting-Phishing-Domains-with-AI-ML/README.md

-# PHISHSLEUTH-Detecting-Phishing-Domains-with-AI/ML
+# PHISHALERT-AI-Detecting-Phishing-Domains-with-AI/ML

-PhishSleuth is an advanced phishing detection tool designed to identify and prevent phishing attacks.
+PhishAlert-AI is an advanced phishing detection tool designed to identify and prevent phishing attacks.
 It includes a Chrome extension and backend services for enhanced security.

 ## Features
 - AI-powered phishing domain detection.